typesupply/opentype-cookbook/readme.md

 Class names should be descriptive of the class' contents and purpose.
 For example, @uppercase, @figuresNumerator, @randomCycle1.
 If there are two classes that are intended for substituting with each other, for example if you have swash targets and swash replacements, it's good to tag the classes with Off and On for clarity.
 For example, @swashInitialsOff and @swashInitialsOn.
 Class names are composed of characters in A-z a-z and 0-9.
 The first letter should be lowercase and other letters may be capitalized as needed to improve readability.

-If classes are two or more classes that are intended for substituting with each other, readability can be greatly increased by using spaces between glyph names as alignment padding.
+If there are two or more classes that are intended for substituting with each other, readability can be greatly increased by using spaces between glyph names as alignment padding.
 For example:

     @figures         = [zero     one     two];
     @figuresTabular  = [zero.tab one.tab two.tab];